 Frequently Asked Questions – Summer Camps Dubai 2026

-Summer camp prices in Dubai range from AED 485/week (~$132) at budget-friendly options like Millennium Place Barsha Heights and Splash N’ Party, up to AED 1,750/week (~$477) for premium programmes like OliOli.
+Summer camp prices in Dubai range from AED 485/week (~$132) at budget-friendly options such as Millennium Place Barsha Heights and Splash N’ Party to AED 1,750/week (~$477) for premium programmes like OliOli.
 Most camps fall in the AED 700-1,100/week range.
-Daily rates where available run from AED 125 to AED 325/day.
+Daily rates, where available, run from AED 125 to AED 325/day.

 Most Dubai summer camps accept children from age 3 or 4 through to 14.
-Dubai Sports Camps and Adventure Zone have the widest age ranges (3-14).
-Museum of the Future runs from age 6.
+Dubai Sports Camps and Adventure Zone have the widest age range (3-14).
+Museum of the Future is open to ages 6 and up.
 If you have a toddler under 3, most structured camps will not accommodate them – look at hotel kids’ clubs with play programmes instead.

 For younger kids aged 3-5, Orange Wheels (from age 3), Dubai Sports Camps (from age 3), and Splash N’ Party (from age 4) are the most suitable.
 These are structured around short activity rotations that work with younger attention spans rather than against them.